Seyoum Mesfin: Advisor to the Carter Center

 From 2018–2020, Seyoum served as the African principal for the Carter Center's initiative to further Africa-U.S.-China cooperation.
 He co-chaired two international track 1.5 dialogues featuring participants from the U.S, China, and various African countries in Johannesburg and Addis Ababa.
 Seyoum co-chaired these dialogues with the Chinese principal for the initiative, Ambassador Zhong Jianhua.
 Seyoum had a close working relationship with Ambassador Zhong Jianhua, who was the former PRC Ambassador to Ethiopia and the Special Representative on African Affairs to the Chinese government.

 Family and personal life

 Seyoum was married and had four children - three sons and one daughter.
-As of 14 January 2021, after Seyoum had been killed by the ENDF, Seyoum's wife and one of his sons were on bail after having been arrested, according to Alex de Waal.
+As of 14 January 2021, after Seyoum had been killed by the ENDF as part of the Tigray war, Seyoum's wife and one of his sons were on bail after having been arrested, according to British African expert Alex de Waal.

 Death

-According to the Ethiopian government, Seyoum was killed when his bodyguards and Ethiopian soldiers engaged in a shootout after he refused to surrender in the ongoing Tigray War on 13 January 2021.
+According to the Ethiopian government, Seyoum was killed when his bodyguards and Ethiopian soldiers engaged in a shootout after he refused to surrender in the then ongoing Tigray War on 13 January 2021.
 Two other TPLF officials were killed with him and five further TPLF officials were captured.
 The TPLF claimed the veterans, including Seyoum, were summarily executed.

 An obituary for Seyoum Mesfin, describing him as a "peacemaker and patriot", was published by Alex de Waal.
 De Waal called for an "immediate high-level international investigation" into the killings of Seyoum and the two TPLF officials.